InsideOut Institute Logo

 The Butterfly Foundation National Helpline

 The Butterfly Foundation offers a 7-day a week phone counselling service that can be accessed by calling 1800 33 4673.
-This national helpline specific to eating disorders can support students and parents and offer local referral options.
+This national helpline can provide eating disorder support for both students and parents and can provide local referral options.

 Other Mental Health Professionals